 Dr. Krichmar graduated with a BS in computer science, and an MS in computational sciences and informatics, and also spent 15 years as a software engineer on massive projects such as the PATRIOT missile system.

-He turned his attention to trying to decipher how to brain works and thought this could be achieved by combining the three aforementioned areas due to a simple reason: “The brain is embodied, and the body is embedded in the environment” thus the brain needs a body, and that body needs to be in the environment to relay information to the brain.
-As such you need to build a ‘body’, or in this case, a robotic body to measure the response of the modelled brain to determine the real and observable results of the experiments.
-Dr. Krichmar has worked on a few notable experiments such as the Darwin X robot which contained nearly 1.5 million digital synapses, 100,000 neurons and developed hippocampus place cells as seen in rodents and humans.
+He turned his attention to trying to decipher how to brain works and thought this could be achieved by combining the three aforementioned areas due for a simple reason: “The brain is embodied, and the body is embedded in the environment” thus the brain needs a body, and that body needs to be in the environment to relay information to the brain.
+As such you need to build a ‘body’, or in this case, a robotic body to measure the response of the modeled brain to determine the real and observable results of the experiments.
+Dr. Krichmar has worked on a few notable experiments such as the Darwin X robot which contained nearly 1.5 million digital synapses, 100,000 neurons, and developed hippocampus place cells as seen in rodents and humans.

 This monumental discovery led to back-tracing the origin of place cells, which has led to the now accepted model of hippocampal function.

-Dr. Krichmar’s work and other project have very important and unintentional real-world consequences.
+Dr. Krichmar’s work and other projects have very important and unintentional real-world consequences.
 While their artificial intelligence (AI) is still being experimented with, as they make more and more progress their research paves the way for new technology.
 We will have and start to see smarter and smarter AI around us, from Amazon Echo’s Alexa to self-driving cars.